logancorrea/Portfolio/Applied Machine Learning/README.md

 ![ROC Curves for Models](/Applied%20Machine%20Learning/Images/ROC.png)

-**Figure 1.** ROC and PR curves compare Logistic Regression, Random Forest, and Gradient Boosting in distinguishing depressed and non-depressed classes.
-Logistic Regression achieved the highest AUC of 0.55.
+<sub>**Figure 1.** ROC and PR curves compare Logistic Regression, Random Forest, and Gradient Boosting in distinguishing depressed and non-depressed classes.
+Logistic Regression achieved the highest AUC of 0.55.</sub>

 SHAP analysis for Logistic Regression, shown in **Figure 2**, highlighted employment status (EMPLOY) and substance use flag (SUB) as the most influential predictors, followed by age (AGE) and gender (GENDER).
 These results demonstrate the interpretability of Logistic Regression and the importance of key demographic factors in predicting depression outcomes.